gitVikas898/omni-cart/README.md

 # Omni Cart
-a personal project that allows users to store and manage their wishlist items from multiple e-commerce platforms (like Myntra, Ajio, etc.) in one centralized location.
+A personal project that allows users to store and manage their wishlist items from multiple e-commerce platforms (like Myntra, Ajio, etc.) in one centralized location.

 # About
  The project includes a browser extension for scraping product details and a web app where users can log in to view and manage their saved items.
 Additional features include sentiment analysis and product recommendations using Generative AI.